finessor06/debugging-service/README.md

 **$100USD flat per issue**

-Payments are made in ETH & are charged Upfront.
+Payments are made in ETH & are charged upon arrival.

 ### How to Get Started: